6Anik9/6anik9/README.md

 ### 🖋️ My Narrative & Design Philosophy
 * ✍️ **The Storyteller:** I weave emotions into pixels, focusing on romantic narratives and the beauty of "New Beginnings."
 * 🎨 **Visual Aesthetic:** Specialist in **Modern Anime Aesthetics**—think cinematic lighting, depth, and atmospheric particles.
-* 💎 **The Designer's Eye:** I pride some on **Sophisticated Design Taste**.
+* 💎 **The Designer's Eye:** I pride myself on **Sophisticated Design Taste**.
 I focus on clean typography, balanced spacing, and high-end color palettes.
 * 🎬 **Motion & Animation:** Expert at bringing designs to life with smooth transitions and cinematic movement.

 ---